zpl-zak/rurik/README.md

 ## Features

-Rurik Frammework consists of the following key features:
+Rurik Framework consists of the following key features:
 - Fast, small and clean codebase, which is easily extendable and tweakable.
 - [Tiled](https://www.mapeditor.org/) map support which makes level designing much easier.
 - Robust scripting backend, which offers an ability to flexibly alternate the game world or introduce scripted sequences.